-I have to admit that when I first received the HoMedics Newa system, I was a little sceptical about whether it would really help to improve my skin.
-But within the first few days, I was won over.
+When I first received the HoMedics Newa system, I was a little sceptical about whether it would really help to improve my skin.
+But within the first few days, it had won me over.

 What they say